Old Hungarian script: Early Modern period

 The Old Hungarian script became part of folk art in several areas during this period.
 In Royal Hungary, Old Hungarian script was used less, although there are relics from this territory as well.

-There is another copy – similar to the Nikolsburg Alphabet – of the Old Hungarian alphabet, dated 1609.
+There is another copysimilar to the Nikolsburg Alphabetof the Old Hungarian alphabet, dated 1609.
 The inscription from Énlaka, dated 1668, is an example of the folk art use.

 There are a number of inscriptions ranging from the 17th to the early 19th centuries, including examples from Kibéd, Csejd, Makfalva, Szolokma, Marosvásárhely, Csíkrákos, Mezőkeresztes, Nagybánya, Torda, Felsőszemeréd, Kecskemét and Kiskunhalas.

 Scholarly discussion

 Hungarian script was first described in late Humanist/Baroque scholarship by János Telegdy in his primer Rudimenta Priscae Hunnorum Linguae.
 Published in 1598, Telegdi's primer presents his understanding of the script and contains Hungarian texts written with runes, such as the Lord's Prayer.

 In the 19th century, scholars began to research the rules and the other features of the Old Hungarian script.
 From this time, the name rovásírás ('runic writing') began to re-enter the popular consciousness in Hungary, and script historians in other countries began to use the terms "Old Hungarian", Altungarisch, and so on.
 Because the Old Hungarian script had been replaced by Latin, linguistic researchers in the 20th century had to reconstruct the alphabet from historic sources.
 Gyula Sebestyén, an ethnographer and folklorist, and Gyula (Julius) Németh, a philologist, linguist, and Turkologist, did the lion's share of this work.
 Sebestyén's publications, Rovás és rovásírás (Runes and runic writing, Budapest, 1909) and A magyar rovásírás hiteles emlékei (The authentic relics of Hungarian runic writing, Budapest, 1915) contain valuable information on the topic.